eliaszeru/Apple-nonresponsive-clone-2020/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Suggestions for improvements and enhancements are always welcome!

-▎License

-This project is open-source and available under the MIT License.

 ▎Acknowledgments